-Make Music Day is free for the city of Huntsville, so we rely heavily on volunteers to keep things running smoothly.
-That means we need your help on June 21st!
-If you’re available on this day and would like to help, please let us know.
-Here are just some of the things that you might be doing throughout the day:
+We rely heavily on volunteers to keep things running smoothly.
+We need your help on or before June 21st!
+If you’re available and would like to help, please let us know.
+Here are just some of the things that you might be doing:

 -Tell passersby about Make Music Huntsville and answer any questions audience and participators may have.